Fire and History, Worlds and Words

 We are uniquely fire creatures on a uniquely fire planet.
 Contrasting the usual approach to fire as solely a physical phenomenon, our research concentrates on fire as biologically and culturally constructed as well.
 We consider all aspects of fire, including issues of industrial combustion and climate change, although attention to pyrotechnologies and urban fire is minor.
-The grand saga of fire and humanity was the subject of a TED Talk in March, 2015--view images of the event here.
+The grand saga of fire and humanity was the subject of a TED Talk in March, 2015.

 Fire in the Contemporary U.S.

 A multi-year survey of the American fire scene has concluded with 11 books.

 Between Two Fires.
 A Fire History of Contemporary America relates the national narrative from 1960 to 2013.
 Consider it the play by play.